-These documents for Stanstead St Margaret's Parish Council are to be made available on reasonable notice by application between the hours of 10am and 4pm on working days (excluding public holidays) commencing on 30th June 2017 and ending on 10th August 2017.
-You can view the full Electors Rights Notice 2016-17 here - View pdf
+These documents for Stanstead St Margaret's Parish Council are to be made available on reasonable notice by application between the hours of 10am and 4pm on working days (excluding public holidays) commencing on 2nd July 2018 and ending on 10th August 2018.
+You can view the full Electors Rights Notice 2017-18 here - View pdf

 Walk more this summer by joining a Health Walk group near you.
 You'll find many evening walks, to take advantage of the longer daylight hours.

 Simply visit the Health Walks Website to find your local walks.
 There are walks in Dacorum, St Albans, Hertsmere, Watford & Three Rivers, Welwyn Hatfield, North Herts and East Herts.

 Hertfordshire’s Local Offer, has been revamped and is now LIVE!

 There are over 25,500 young people in Hertfordshire with a special educational need or disability (SEND).
 Only one fifth of those children register for extra support through an educational, health and care plan (formerly a statement) because of an exceptional need.

 Where are the other 20,000+ going for support? ...continue reading "Hertfordshire’s new Local Offer goes live – a one stop shop for information and advice on special educational needs or disabilities."

 Have you ever thought about fostering?
 Well now is the time to pick up the phone and call our recruitment team.
 Hertfordshire County Council urgently needs more foster carers to help provide loving, safe and stable homes for local children and teenagers. ...continue reading "Have you ever thought about fostering?
 Well now is the time to pick up the phone and call our recruitment team."